mapeditor/tiled/docs/reference/scripting.rst

 Object.resolvedProperty(name : string) : variant
     Returns the value of the custom property with the given name, or ``undefined`` if no such property is set.
-Includes templates and type defaults.
+Includes values inherited from object types, templates and tiles where applicable.

 .. _script-object-properties:

 Object.resolvedProperties() : object
     Returns all custom properties set on this object.
 Modifications to the properties will not affect the original object.
-Includes templates and type defaults.
+Includes values inherited from object types, templates and tiles where applicable.

 .. _script-objectgroup: